Kezzryn/Advent-of-Code/2022/README.md

 ### [Day 12](Day%2012) - Hill Climbing Algorithm
 - **Problem:** Find the shortest path from A to B.
-- **Solution:** Implemented an A* pathfinding algorithm based off the Wikipedia psudocode.
+- **Solution:** Implemented an A* pathfinding algorithm based off the Wikipedia pseudocode.

 ### [Day 13](Day%2013) - Distress Signal
 - **Problem:** Comparing nested lists of integers and lists, which can be blank.